Brian Knobbs

-Brian Yandrisovitz (born May 6, 1964), better known as Brian Knobbs, is an American professional wrestler best known as half of the tag team The Nasty Boys with his partner Jerry Sags.
+Brian Knobbs (born Brian Yandrisovitz on May 6, 1964) is an American professional wrestler and half of The Nasty Boys, a tag team, with partner and long-time friend Jerry Sags.

-Early life
+Early life and education

-Knobbs was born on May 6, 1964 in Allentown, Pennsylvania.
-He attended Whitehall High School in Whitehall Township, Pennsylvania in the Lehigh Valley region of eastern Pennsylvania.
+Knobbs was born on May 6, 1964, in Allentown, Pennsylvania.
+He attended Whitehall High School in Whitehall Township, Pennsylvania, in the Lehigh Valley region of eastern Pennsylvania.
 While at Whitehall High School, Knobbs befriended Jerry Sags.
 The two would go on to ultimately establish The Nasty Boys in 1986.
+He also served three years in the military and was honorably discharged.

-The Nasty Boys (1986-1997)
+The Nasty Boys (1986–1997)

 In 1986, Knobbs started his career in the American Wrestling Association, performing as the Masked Terrorist.
-The following year, in 1986, he formed a tag team called The Nasty Boys with partner Jerry Sags and wrestled in Memphis, Tennessee until they moved to Florida Championship Wrestling, where they won five tag team titles from 1988 through 1990.
+The following year, in 1986, he formed a tag team called The Nasty Boys with partner Jerry Sags and wrestled in Memphis, Tennessee, until they moved to Florida Championship Wrestling, where they won five tag team titles from 1988 through 1990.

 In 1990, the team moved to the National Wrestling Alliance (NWA)'s Jim Crockett Promotions, which had been purchased by Ted Turner and was renamed World Championship Wrestling (WCW) before The Nasty Boys left a few months later.
 They feuded with Rick and Scott Steiner over the WCW United States Tag Team Championship but could not defeat them.
 Later that year, they left for the World Wrestling Federation, where they were managed by Jimmy Hart.
 They won the World Tag Team Title from The Hart Foundation before feuding with and losing the title to the Legion of Doom.

 The Nasty Boys wrestled many of the WWF's top face teams, including The Rockers, The Bushwhackers, and High Energy, before turning face in 1992 to feud with Hart's Money Inc. over the tag team title, which they were unable to regain.
 They then left the WWF for the WCW in 1993 and were placed with manager Missy Hyatt, who led them to the WCW World Tag Team Championship.
 After Hyatt left as their manager, they feuded with Harlem Heat, The Blue Bloods, and the team of Dick Slater and Bunkhouse Buck.
 They won the tag team title a second time later in 1993, but they were defeated by Cactus Jack, and Kevin Sullivan the following year.
-In May 1995, they defeated Harlem Heat for their third and final WCW tag title at Slamboree in St. Petersburg, Florida but lost the belts back to Harlem Heat in a June episode of WCW WorldWide.
+In May 1995, they defeated Harlem Heat for their third and final WCW tag title at Slamboree in St. Petersburg, Florida, but lost the belts back to Harlem Heat in a June episode of WCW WorldWide.
 In 1996, they were tricked by the nWo into thinking they were going to become members, but were attacked as soon as they received their shirts.
 Sags had been injured previously in a shoot altercation with Scott Hall and was forced to retire as a result of the injury.